behaverse/behaverse-api/README.md

 ## Usage

-See the [documentation](https://behaverse.github.io/) for more information on how to use the package.
+See the [Behaverse website](https://behaverse.github.io/) for more information on how to use the package.

+## License

+TODO

+## Contributing

-## Development
+### Development

-Before starting development, you need to install the dependencies:
+Before starting development, you need to install the dependencies.
+You can do this by creating a new conda environment as defined in the `environment.yml` file:

 ```bash
 mamba env create -f environment.yml